Sega

 Tokyo, Japan

-Sega (セガ) is an international digital entertainment and media company currently headquartered in Shināgawa, Tokyo, Japan.
+Sega (セガ) is an international entertainment and media company currently headquartered in Shināgawa, Tokyo, Japan.
 With roots back to 1946, Sega experienced rapid growth through the latter half of the twentieth century to become one of the dominant forces in its field.
 It remains to this day a major player in the worldwide video game industry, covering arcade, console, handheld, mobile and PC markets.

 The Sega brand is applied globally to several businesses, most of which are subsidiaries of Sega Sammy Holdings, established in 2004 by the merger of Sega Corporation and Sammy Corporation.
 In practice, most of these divisions and groups within the company are generally referred to and known collectively as "Sega".